-This edition was published by Bantam on September 15, 2015 in hardcover and has 286 pages.
+This romantic suspense is a hardcover edition that was published by Bantam on September 15, 2015 and has 286 pages.

 Fourth in the Fox and O’Hare funny romantic suspense series revolving around Special Agent Kate O’Hare and her nemesis-now-partner, master thief Nicolas Fox.